 Clinical Commissioning Groups (CCGs) were created following the Health and Social Care Act in 2012, and replaced Primary Care Trusts on 1 April 2013.
 They are clinically-led statutory NHS bodies responsible for the planning and commissioning of health care services for their local area.
-There are now 207 CCGs in England.
+There are just under 200 CCGs in England.

-The commissioning system is continually evolving.
-Our publication The future of commissioning sets out our vision for the future of clinical commissioning, based on what we are hearing from our members.
+More information can be found on the NHS Clinical Commissioners website.
+With a continually evolving system, their publication The future of commissioning sets out the vision for the future of clinical commissioning, based on what they are hearing from members.